 In this article we first give a practical definition of a function and then demonstrate the graphs of functions in the Cartesian coordinate system and the polar coordinate system.

-A function from a set A to a set B is simply a rule which assigns to each element in the set A a unique element in the set B. The set A is called the domain of the function and the set B is called the range of the function.
+A function from a set A to a set B is simply a rule that assigns to each element in the set A a unique element in the set B. The set A is called the domain of the function and the set B is called the range of the function.

 y = 2x + 5

-2(1)+5 = 7
+2(1) + 5 = 7

 Similarly

-which says 3 and 6 are assigned to 11 and 17, respectively.
+which says 11 and 17 are assigned to 3 and 6, respectively.

 The letters such as x and y that appear in the definition of a function are called variables.
 The variable x is called the independent variable and the variable y is called the dependent variable.
-More often a more descriptive notation is used to show the dependency of the value of y on the value of x by writing
+More often, a more descriptive notation is used to show the dependency of the value of y on the value of x by writing

 y(x) = 2x + 5